 ------------------------------------

-pytest executes your tests as well, so if any tests fail, you will see that output as well.
+pytest executes your tests as well, so you will see test failures outputted to the screen.
 Note that failing tests can lower your test coverage!

 Generating a coverage report